mnestix/mnestix-browser/README.md

 ### Existing images in dockerhub

-Our Docker images are available on Docker Hub [Viewer](https://hub.docker.com/repository/docker/mnestix/mnestix-viewer/general) and Mnestix [Api](https://hub.docker.com/repository/docker/mnestix/mnestix-api/general).
+Our Docker images are available on Docker Hub [Mnestix Browser](https://hub.docker.com/repository/docker/mnestix/mnestix-viewer/general) and Mnestix [Api](https://hub.docker.com/repository/docker/mnestix/mnestix-api/general).
 You can pull the images using the following commands:

 #### To pull a specific version, use the version tag: